ADA-Funni/Reflaxe.GDScript-Tutorial/README.md

     }
 }
 ```
-10. Copypaste this into a file named "build.hxml".
+10. Copy the following into a file named "build.hxml".
 ```hxml
 -cp assets/haxe
 -lib gdscript